lisaoude/artist-guesser/README.md

 Artist Guesser has been designed and developed with the [Rijksmuseum API](https://data.rijksmuseum.nl/object-metadata/api/).

-For this project I used the *Collection API*, with which you can search the collection.
+For this project I used the [Collection API](https://data.rijksmuseum.nl/object-metadata/api/#collection-api), with which you can search the collection.

 </br>